5 Tips to Negotiate a Better Salesforce Renewal

-Many customers ultimately recognize they over-purchased CRM capabilities.
+Many customers ultimately recognize they over-purchased during the original contract.
 Others fail to make this recognition but are in the same boat.
-Knowing what capabilities you use and do not use, and knowing which Salesforce product editions and alternative SKUs offer just the capabilities you need is not easy but is essential to purchasing the right products at the right price.
+Knowing what capabilities you use and do not use, and knowing which Salesforce product edition and alternative SKUs deliver just the capabilities you need is not easy but is essential to purchase the right products at the right price.

-This understanding starts by measuring your current Salesforce utilization and noting what CRM capabilities are not used, under-utilized or not delivering their intended value.
+This understanding starts by measuring your current Salesforce utilization and noting what application capabilities are not used, under-utilized or not delivering their intended value.

-A Salesforce CRM assessment can deliver big savings at the Salesforce contract renewal.
-If the CRM evaluation discovers that the software capabilities being used can be accomplished in a lesser product edition or with a different combination of products the company can save around 50 percent or more on the Salesforce renewal.
+A Salesforce assessment can deliver big savings at the contract renewal.
+If the CRM evaluation discovers that the software capabilities being used can be accomplished in a lesser product edition or with a different combination of products the company can often save around 50 percent or more on the renewal.

 Customer support is another potential area of declining value and cost savings.
-After the initial Salesforce contract term, user and admin questions decline significantly so you probably do not need that Premier or Premier+ support plan.
+After the initial Salesforce contract term, user and admin questions decline significantly so the company probably does not need that Premier or Premier+ support plan.

-Leveling down your support plan will also reduce those constant upsell and cross-sale CRM product recommendations from your Customer Success Director.
+Leveling down your support plan will also reduce those recurring upsell and cross-sale product recommendations from your Customer Success Director.

-You need a Salesforce CRM Solution Blueprint to focus on measurable value, and not just cost reductions, and replace guesswork with specificity when it comes to knowing exactly what Salesforce products are needed by your users.
+If you don't already have one, consider a Salesforce CRM Solution Blueprint to focus on measurable value, and not just cost reductions, and replace guesswork with specificity when it comes to knowing what Salesforce products are needed by your users.

-In fact, not having this road map results in guessing what you need to purchase, over-relying on the vendor and over-purchasing.
+In fact, not having this road map results in guessing what you need to purchase, over-relying on the vendor and quite often over-purchasing.

-Your CRM Blueprint and road map replaces vague software requirements that lead to overbuying with specific software capabilities.
-It identifies CRM software scope (i.e., capabilities and feature sets, product edition, ecosystem solutions, etc.), software timing (i.e., when software components are needed), defined users for each CRM component and the relative or measured value for each application.
+Your CRM Blueprint and road map replaces vague software requirements that lead to overbuying with specific application capabilities.
+It identifies software scope (i.e., product edition, feature sets, ecosystem solutions, etc.), software timing (i.e., when software components are needed), defined users for each application and the relative or measured value for each part of the application.